The iQOO Neo 8 Offers Flagship Features At Astonishing Prices

 Frequently Asked Questions (FAQs)

-Answer: The iQOO Neo 8 with 256GB storage will cost around CNY 2,299 in China.
+Answer: The iQOO Neo 8 with 256GB storage will cost approximately around HKD 2,541.

 Answer: The iQOO Neo 8 has a Snapdragon 8+ Gen 1 chip, a 5000mAh battery with support for 120W wired fast charging, a 6.7-inch 120Hz AMOLED display, a 50-megapixel + 2-megapixel dual rear camera setup and Android 13 OS.